f-rivadeneyra/DamageLocation/README.md

 In this project, an approach was created to automatically convert textual damage information into geometrical representations using Linked Data.
 The project bases on the definitions of the ASB-ING (basis for collecting and managing bridge inspection data in Germany) and  works with data which has been entered in the database application "SIB-Bauwerke".

 ## Requirements:
-- Damage inspection information converted into .ttl file
+- Damage inspection information converted into Turtle file (.ttl)
-- IFC model of bridge
+- IFC model of bridge (.ifc)
-- IFC model of bridge converted into LBD format
+- IFC model of bridge converted into LBD format (.ttl)

 ## Procedure:
 1. Run file "01_Building_Component_Location" to associate building components in the data file to their geometrical representation